 Most couples don’t speak wedding photography jargon, but so many photographers have it all over their website.
 Your clients probably don’t know what “fine art wedding photography” is, what makes your photography “cinematic & timeless”, or what “wedding photojournalism” is.

 That all sounds very lovely, but what does that actually mean?
 Oh, you’ll take photos of our wedding day so that we have something to show our kids in 10 years’ time.
-Why didn’t you just say that?
-Speak to them using real-world terms that anyone can understand (without the help of a thesaurus).
+Isn’t that what all photographers do?
+Speak to them using real-world terms that anyone can understand (without the help of a thesaurus) and more importantly, speak to them about what it is that you can do for them, that nobody else can.

 4. Holding Your Prices To Ransom

 When I first started my business, it was considered standard not to put your prices on your website.
 The idea was that you’d get a couple to contact you to find out your prices and you’d have the chance to pre-approve them, sell them on the benefits of working with you and build a relationship before you even talked about pricing.
 But there’s one big problem with this approach.
 Many couples planning a wedding lead busy lives, cramming in wedding planning during lunch breaks or maybe on their commute.
+And there’s the fact that a lot of photographers actually aren’t that great at selling.
 By not giving them any indication of your prices on your website, you’re making it just that little bit harder for them to take the next step.
 And for a couple who are super busy and overwhelmed with different options, if they can’t find what they are looking for, they might just click away from your site and not come back.

 If you don’t want to put your full prices on your website, consider having a “Starting from…” or “Average spend…” so couples know right away if they are willing to pay what you are asking.